 She says, “I like writing about young characters in deep trouble and lots of pain, who are pushed into a transformative experience.
 I think this is why, regardless of genre, everything I write is always also YA.”
 Her books have been translated into Danish, German, Dutch, Spanish, Japanese, French, Korean, Russian, Polish, and Turkish.

 From time to time, Nancy also teaches the writing of fiction.
-For fun, she makes comics, which she publishers on her Tumblr.

 Nancy is married to life coach and birding enthusiast Jim McCoy.
 They live north of Boston, though it must be admitted that Nancy mostly lives right where she always has, in her own head.